Freezing Tomatoes | How to Freeze Excess Tomatoes

 The end of Summer / Early fall is when we are looking to use up all the excess tomatoes from the backyard garden.
 Freezing tomatoes has been my preferred method to store them for a prolonged period.

-When they are ready to pick, I usually end up having 10 – 15 lbs of them every week.
-I use fresh tomatoes to make thakkali thokku/pickle, salsa, oven-roasted tomato pasta sauce, and jams but still have a lot that I like to preserve.
-In winter when the tomatoes are very expensive the ones I store usually come in handy.
+When they are ready to pick, I usually end up having 10 - 15 lbs of them every week.
+I use fresh tomatoes to make thakkali thokku/pickle, salsa, oven-roasted tomato pasta sauce, and jams, but I still have a lot that I like to preserve.
+In winter, when the tomatoes are very expensive, the ones I store usually come in handy.

-I have tried canning whole tomatoes, but feel that it is more work, and I somehow do not like the texture of the canned ones.
+I have tried canning whole tomatoes, but I feel that it is more work, and I somehow do not like the texture of the canned ones.
 That is when I started freezing tomatoes.
-This technique of preserving tomatoes works excellently.
+This technique for preserving tomatoes works exceptionally well.

-I have been using this procedure for the past 8 years and it has never failed me.
-The tomatoes that are frozen come in so handy when making subzis and dals.
+I have been using this procedure for the past 8 years, and it has never failed me.
+Frozen tomatoes come in handy when making subzis and dals.
 They also work very well in making soups.

 - Large vessel - to boil water